AmiraliOmidvar/GeneticAlgorithmHypertuner/README.md

 # loading data
 x_train, y_train = datasets.load_iris(return_X_y=True, as_frame=True)

-# creating model parameters, the solver and class_weight hyperparameters are static and won't change, the C parameter
+# creating model parameters, the solver and class_weight hyperparameters are static and won't change the C parameter
-# is the parameter that algorithm tries to optimize
+# is the parameter that the algorithm tries to optimize
 model_parameters = {"solver": "liblinear", "class_weight": "balanced", "C": [None, float]}

 # setting boundaries for parameter C
 boundaries = {"C": [0, 1]}

 # tuning the C parameter, the scoring criteria is accuracy.
-# stratified cross validation is set to true and number of folds of cross validation is set to 3.
+# stratified cross-validation is set to true and the number of folds of cross-validation is set to 3.
 best_params = Tuner.tune(x_train, y_train, lr, Tuner.default_ga_parameters, model_parameters
            , boundaries, 'accuracy', stratified=True, k=3, verbosity=1)